WENS (TV)

-WENS was a television station broadcasting on UHF channel 16 in Pittsburgh, Pennsylvania, United States, from 1953 to 1957.
-An ABC and CBS affiliate, it was one of two early UHF television stations in Pittsburgh.
-The arrival of stronger VHF stations and struggles generally applicable to UHF broadcasting in the early years of television prompted the station to close and sell its technical facilities to educational broadcaster WQED for use as a second educational channel, WQEX.
+WENS (channel 16) was a television station in Pittsburgh, Pennsylvania, United States, which broadcast from 1953 to 1957.
+An ABC and CBS affiliate, it was one of two early UHF television stations in Pittsburgh, built by an ownership group that included Pittsburgh Pirates owner Thomas P. Johnson.
+WENS was the first station to telecast the Pirates in Pittsburgh and the third station in the market.